PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 1. Copy the `dp.php` from the `pg4wp` directory to `wp-content`

-	You can modify this file to configure the database driver you wish to use Currently you can set 'DB_TYPE' to 'pgsql' or 'mysql'
+	You can modify this file to configure the database driver you wish to use Currently you can set 'DB_DRIVER' to 'pgsql' or 'mysql'

 	You can also activate DEBUG logs